List of proposed railway electrification routes in Great Britain: Electric Spine

-The Elizabeth line (Crossrail)

-This route, known as Crossrail during its planning and construction, serves as a new cross-London main line.
-It was originally due to open in December 2018 but after several delays and significantly over budget, it was finally opened on 24th May 2022 when the first phase commenced operation between Paddington and Abbey Wood.
-Phase 2 commenced on 6th November 2022 when services between Paddington and Shenfield and between Reading, Heathrow and Abbey Wood began.
-The final phase is due to commence in May 2023 when Shenfield to Paddington services are extended the full length of the line to Reading and Heathrow.

 2020 onwards

 Under Transport Secretary Chris Grayling many of the proposed electrification projects were cancelled, despite pledging to remove full diesel trains by 2040.
-However after being sacked in 2019, and replaced by Grant Shapps many of the cancelled electrification schemes are being reconsidered.
+However, after being sacked in 2019, and replaced by Grant Shapps many of the cancelled electrification schemes are being reconsidered.
 The Integrated Rail Plan for the North and Midlands (IRP) confirmed this.

 Manchester Victoria to Stalybridge

 The electrification of this part of the Transpennine Route Upgrade is underway and due for completion in 2025.